SidonTheTroll/Erstes-Jahr/Biology/4-animal-kingdom.md

 - Bilaterally symmetrical
 - Triploblastic
 - Coelomate
-- Body covered by calcareous shell and is unsegmented with a distinct head muscular foot and visceral hump.
+- Body covered by calcareous shell (Calsium Carbonate) and is unsegmented with a distinct head muscular foot and visceral hump.
 - Space between and mantle is called the mantle cavity where feather like gills are present with respiratory and excretory functions.
 - Anterior head region has sensory tentacles.
 - Mouth contains hard, rough organ called radula for breaking hard objects for nutrition.
 - Dioecious
-- oviparous
+- Oviparous
 - Indirect development
+- Very soft body

 ## Phylum - Echinodermata